cplund8/cplund8.github.io/README.md

 </html>
 ```

-In the top menu, click `File`, then hold down the Option key, then click `Save As`.
-Make sure to replace the `.txt` extension for each file with `.html`.
+Replace `<sim name>` with the name of the name of the simulation.
+Additionally, if you want, you can change the line `<title>Simulation</tile>` to include the specific name of the simulation, though this is unnecessary and everything works fine even if you don't.
+Once you've saved the file, right click on it in the folder, and click `Rename`.
+Replace the `.txt` extension with `.html`.

 ---